ShaunakSen/M101JS/readme.txt

 Say there are 3 servers: A, B and C working together(MongoDB replica set)

 Take C out of set temporarily.
 Run index creation in foreground on C as it is faster.
-During this time use A and B to server queries
+During this time use A and B to serve queries
 After index creation is done bring C back to set

 use school db